-- 458 The organization shall: - 459 a. describe the impacts on people and the environment associated with its climate change-460 related risks and opportunities and how they were considered in the development of the 461 adaptation plan; - 462 b. describe its adaptation plan, including: - i. policies and actions to adapt to climate change; - ii. the source of the climate change-related scenarios used, the temperature projection included in the scenarios, and the methodologies and assumptions used to develop the adaptation plan; - iii. the total expenditure incurred by the implementation of the adaptation plan as monetary value and percentage of the total expenditure incurred in the reporting period; - iv. the governance bodies or individual roles responsible for overseeing and implementing the adaptation plan and describe their responsibilities; - v. the targets to achieve the adaptation plan and progress toward them; - vi. how the adaptation plan aligns with just transition principles and how engagement with stakeholders informs its development and implementation; - 475 c. describe the impacts on people and the environment from implementing the adaptation plan and the actions taken to manage them, including: - i. workers, local communities, and Indigenous Peoples; - 478 ii. biodiversity; - d. explain, in the absence of an adaptation plan, why it does not exist, and describe the steps being taken to develop it and the expected time frame.
+- describe the impacts on people and the environment associated with its climate change-related risks and opportunities and how they were considered in the development of the adaptation plan; - b. describe its adaptation plan, including: - policies and actions to adapt to climate change; - ii. the source of the climate change-related scenarios used, the temperature projection included in the scenarios, and the methodologies and assumptions used to develop the adaptation plan; - iii. the total expenditure incurred by the implementation of the adaptation plan as monetary value and percentage of the total expenditure incurred in the reporting period; - iv. the governance bodies or individual roles responsible for overseeing and implementing the adaptation plan and their responsibilities; - v. the targets to achieve the adaptation plan and progress toward them; - vi. how the adaptation plan aligns with just transition principles and how engagement with stakeholders informs its development and implementation; - describe the impacts on people and the environment from implementing the adaptation plan and the actions taken to manage them, including for: - i. workers, local communities, and Indigenous Peoples; - ii. biodiversity; - explain, in the absence of an adaptation plan, why it does not exist, and describe the steps being taken to develop it and the expected time frame.